 The Department of Health Care Policy & Financing (the Department) is responsible for implementing Section 3 of HB 18-1282, which added 25.5-4-419 to the Colorado Revised Statutes.
 The Department's regulations are not related to Section 2 of HB 18-1282, and can only answer questions related to our regulations implementing Section 3 of HB 18-1282.

-Providers who bill Medicare need to ensure each National Provider Identifier (NPI) for Health First Colorado is also enrolled with Medicare.
+Providers who bill Medicare need to ensure each NPI for Health First Colorado is also enrolled with Medicare.

-- If a provider needs to add a new NPI to an existing Medicare enrollment, visit the Medicare Enrollment Application web page.
+- Visit the Medicare Enrollment Application web page if a provider needs to add a new NPI to an existing Medicare enrollment.
 The CMS-855 applications specific to organizations are the 855A and 855B forms.
 Section 4 of each of these applications is where a provider can add an NPI.

-Contact the Provider Services Call Center at 1-844-235-2387 with questions regarding the Colorado NPI Law.
+Contact the Provider Services Call Center with questions regarding the Colorado NPI Law.